Igualeja, a hidden gem in the heart of the Serranía de Ronda where the Genal river rises, transforming the town as if it were an aquatic paradise.

 - Hermitage of Divino Pastor: The hermitage is an 18th century construction.
 This hermitage is believed to have been part of a historical nunnery.
 The hermitage is built in Andalusian-Baroque style.
 It was restored after its destruction during the Spanish Civil War and the latest restauration is from 2001.
 The hermitage houses the images of Saint Joseph and the Divine Shepherd.
 On the ceiling you can see a painted fresco.

-Where to eat in Igualeja
+Where to eat and drink in Igualeja

 - Bar Restaurante El Nacimiento:At the entrance of the town you can find the source of the Genal River.
 In this fabulous picturesque place there is Restaurante el nacimiento which from its terrace you can enjoy the views and listen to the stream of the water.
 It is a family business with homemade dishes and meals.
 The owner Miguel very friendly explaining curiosities about the town.
 If you are going to visit this place, do not forget to mention that you have seen it on the Inside Malaga page.